The destructive magic of Eddie Van Halen and David Lee Roth

 When Eddie agreed to not mention his hip again, Roth reportedly said he “better not.”

-“I told him, ‘You ever speak to me like that again, you better be wearing a cup,” Eddie recalled.
+“I told him, ‘You ever speak to me like that again, you better be wearing a cup,’ ” Eddie recalled.
 The reunion was over before it began.

 It wasn’t until 2007 that Roth rejoined the band, but his relationship with Eddie didn’t seem to have improved.